vuejs/apollo/packages/docs/data/error-handling.md

 # Error Handling

-Apollo Client can encounter a variety of errors when executing operations on your GraphQL server.
-Vue Apollo helps you handle these errors according to their type, enabling you to show appropriate information to the user when an error occurs.
+Apollo Client surfaces failures in a uniform `error` field.
+This page covers how to read those errors, classify them, and recover.

-## Understanding Errors
+## Categories of errors

-Errors in Apollo Client fall into two main categories: **GraphQL errors** and **network errors**.
-Apollo Client adds any encountered errors to the `error` field returned by composables like `useQuery`, wrapped in the appropriate error instance.
+Errors fall into two broad categories: GraphQL errors and network errors.

-### GraphQL Errors
+### GraphQL errors

-These are errors related to the server-side execution of a GraphQL operation:
+These come from the server-side execution of a GraphQL operation:

-- **Syntax errors** (e.g., a query was malformed)
+- **Syntax errors** (the query was malformed).
-- **Validation errors** (e.g., a query included a field that doesn't exist)
+- **Validation errors** (the query referenced a field that does not exist).
-- **Resolver errors** (e.g., an error occurred while attempting to populate a query field)
+- **Resolver errors** (a field's resolver threw during execution).

-If a syntax or validation error occurs, your server doesn't execute the operation at all.
-If resolver errors occur, your server can still return [partial data](#partial-data-with-resolver-errors).
+If a syntax or validation error occurs, the server does not execute the operation at all.
+If a resolver error occurs, the server may still return [partial data](#using-partial-data).

-When a GraphQL error occurs, your server includes it in the `errors` array of its response:
+A GraphQL error response looks like:

 ```json
 {